85GLC85/shakespeare-m1/README.md

 - has footer to allow user to find social media content
 - photograph of Anne Hathaway and William Shakespeare immortalised in a metal statue.
 - photograph of an ink print of William Shakespeare
-- video of the 90s Romeo and Juliet by Baz Luhrmann trailer of the film
+-- video of the 90s Romeo and Juliet by Baz Luhrmann trailer of the film
 - content focusing on Shakespeare's influence on film
 - a tiimeline of Shakespeare's plays
-- a historical overview of Shakespeare to place him and his work contextually
+- a historical overview of Shakespeare to place him and his work contextually historical context information placing Shakespeare and his work in his environs.

 ## 404